 The United States could use a little help with sustaining long-term marriages.
-Currently, the divorce rate is nearly 53 percent, according to the Centers for Disease Control and Prevention (CDC).
+Currently, the divorce rate is nearly 53 percent, according to the (CDC).

 "Knowing about your spouse's 5-HTTLPR genotype might be interesting regardless of whether a couple is happy or miserable.
 But the more important thing for couples, especially those who are going through trouble, would be to find ways to foster a good emotional climate in their marriage," Haase says.
 If one spouse has two short alleles, a good emotional climate could make a world of a difference for his or her marital satisfaction, she says.

 “Knowing that your spouse has two short alleles of 5-HTTLPR can remind you that it is really important and beneficial for your spouse to create a beneficial emotional climate in your marriage,” Haase says.

 It's not all roses and candle-lit baths (though those certainly can help).
 With allele knowledge comes the opportunity to set the right emotional tone for a specific couple.